What is the cutaneous lipid barrier?

 4. Hyaluronic acid

-Hyaluronic acid is a powerful moisturizer that can hold up to 1000 times its weight in water.
-It helps to deeply hydrate the skin and improve its elasticity.
-Used in serums and moisturizers, it helps strengthen the skin barrier by maintaining optimal hydration levels.
+Hyaluronic acid is a powerful moisturizer that can retain up to 1000 times its weight in water.
+It helps to deeply moisturize the skin and improve its elasticity.
+Used in serums and moisturizing creams, it helps reinforce the cutaneous barrier by maintaining optimal hydration levels.

 5. Niacinamide (Vitamin B3)